gurleyryan/SparkRoot/README.md

 This project is licensed under the [Business Source License 1.1(BUSL-1.1)](LICENSE).

  > Magic: The Gathering® and all related logos, fonts, and trademarks are property of Wizards of the Coast.
-SparkRoot is an unofficial, fan-made tool with no official affiliation.
-If Wizards of the Coast ever asks us to make changes to the branding, we’ll comply immediately.
+SparkRoot is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ## Contributing